pd-bgw/my-portfolio/README.md

     - I manually updated index.html to S3 portfolio and it worked
     - Going to modify index.html and push it to GitHub, so CodePipeline can run another release.
+        - index.html was overwritten with older version!

+    - Ran lambda py script and index.html didn't updated
+    - Ran Build, then py script and index.html did updated
+    - Ran from CodePipeline and index.html is good to go
+    - Now start from scratch
+        - make small change to index.html
+        - push to GitHub - see what happens?

 2. ** Changes made to .py upload file need to be maintain in 2 places **
     - AWS Lambda